-As you already know, the LSAT requires hours of preparation and intense study.
+As you already know, the LSAT requires hours of intense study.
 Especially if you are trying to beat a previous score, you need dedicated time to develop your reasoning, logic, and communication skills.

 If you need some guidance on how to structure an LSAT study schedule, and what timelines are optimal, here’s a month by month LSAT study plan you can use.

 Practice Extensively with Flashcards to Improve Speed